Photo courtesy of Scout Island Scream Park on Facebook

 319 Butterworth St., Jefferson

 This haunted house replaced the beloved House of Shock, which closed in 2017 after 25 years.
 It bills itself as the largest and longest outdoor haunted attraction in Louisiana and stands on the House of Shock’s former site near the Huey P. Long Bridge.
-The two-story Spanish colonial mansion and courtyard has escape rooms and high-tech features throughout its attractions with creepy names like Cursed Voodoo and Museum Macabre.
-The haunted house doesn’t have the satanic/heavy metal themes of its predecessor, but promises to be plenty scary (and therefore inappropriate for kids under 12).
+The two-story Spanish colonial mansion features a courtyard and has escape rooms and high-tech features throughout its attractions with creepy names like Cursed Voodoo and Museum Macabre.
+The haunted house doesn’t have the satanic/heavy metal themes of its predecessor but promises to be plenty scary (and therefore inappropriate for kids under 12).

 Audubon Zoo, 6500 Magazine St., New Orleans

 Looking for a kid-friendly Halloween experience (or something that won’t give you an anxiety attack)?
-Boo at the Zoo is Audubon Park’s annual Halloween party.
+Boo at the Zoo is Audubon Park’s annual Halloween party held during normal zoo hours, 10 a.m. – 5 p.m.
 There’s a costume contest, trick-or-treating, a spooky train ride, and live music.
 The activities are designed for kids under 12, and all games and treats are included in the admission.
-Please note that on the days of the event the Zoo will close at 3 p.m.